ChicoState/ux-ebook-image/phaseIII/README.md

 ## Introduction

 !!!
 Describe the general problem that the project is trying to solve and the focus of this interval of work !!!
+With a clear identity/purpose defined for our software, the next goal was to get real potential users to experience the software.
+We developed a working prototype and ran user tests where subjects interacted with the prototype and gave their thoughts on how effective, efficient, and satisfying it felt to use.

 ## Methods